Skip to main content

 Encoding and sending packets

-Now we need to apply the FEC RaptorQ algorithm to this data.
+We now need to apply the FEC RaptorQ algorithm to our data.

-Our array is 156 bytes in size, which means there will be only 1 piece, and we need to pad it with 612 zero bytes to a size of 768.
+Our current array is 156 bytes long, which means it will consist of only one segment.
+To make it 768 bytes, we need to add 612 zero bytes for padding.

-Now, when we have created the encoder, we are ready to send data, for this we will fill in the TL schema:
+Having created the encoder, we are now ready to send data.
+To do this, we will fill in the TL schema:

 fec.raptorQ data_size:int symbol_size:int symbols_count:int = fec.Type;